UTA to host international Project 8 neutrino conference

 About Chen-Yu Liu

-Liu, the James H. Rudy Professor of Physics at Indiana University, is recognized internationally for her work on neutron experiments.
+Liu, a professor of physics at the University of Illinois at Urbana-Champaign, is recognized internationally for her work on neutron experiments.
 She has a leadership role in three collaborative projects which seek to answer some of the most pressing open questions about the neutron, a subatomic particle present in all atomic nuclei except those of ordinary hydrogen.
 She recently joined the Project 8 Experiment.

 She develops novel experimental techniques to explain the neutron beta decay lifetime, neutron decay asymmetries, and other neutron-focused research.
 Much of her work involves ultra-cold neutrons, which have low kinetic energies and so can be stored in bottles or magnetic traps for up to a few minutes at a time, which is long enough to enable higher precision measurements.

-Liu is also an adjunct professor of physics at the University of Illinois at Urbana-Champaign.
-She is a Fellow of the American Physical Society and was named a National Academy of Sciences member in May 2024 for her pioneering contributions to nuclear physics.
+Liu is a Fellow of the American Physical Society and was named a National Academy of Sciences member in May 2024 for her pioneering contributions to nuclear physics.
 She earned her Ph.D. in Physics from Princeton University in 2002 and worked as a postdoctoral researcher at Los Alamos National Laboratory from 2002-05.

 --